India’s football history is long and detailed because it was at one time the national sport.

-6. Pritam Kotal
+4. Pritam Kotal

-Kotal played a significant role in the U-23 Indian team in the 2014-Asian Games in South Korea and took part in the 2016 AFC U-23 championship qualifiers, held in Bangladesh.
+Kotal played a significant role in the U-23 Indian team in the 2014-Asian Games in South Korea and took part in the 2016 AFC U-23 championship qualifiers held in Bangladesh.

-5. Sandesh Jhingan
+3. Sandesh Jhingan

+Sandesh used to play as a skipper for Kerala Blasters in the Indian Super League.
 He was granted the ‘ISL Emerging Player of the League’ in the first season in 2014.

 The professional football league, ISL, proved to be a platform for him to showcase his soccer talent.